oscar-system/Oscar.jl/docs/src/Experimental/galois.md

 ## Subfields

-The main information is included in the number field chaper, see
+The main information is included in the number field chapter, see

   - [`subfields(K::SimpleNumField; degree::Int = -1)`](@ref)
   - [`Hecke.principal_subfields(K::SimpleNumField)`](@ref)